Invariants of Legendrian knots in thickened convex surfaces: Proof of invariance under Legendrian isotopy

+\text{ } Label the chords in a neighborhood of the Reidemeister I move as shown in \Cref{reidILabels}.
 Without loss of generality we assume that $b$ is in $\Sigma_+$.
 Recall that in \cite{chekanov2002dga}, the stabilization of a DGA $\mathcal{A}$ is the free product $\mathcal{A} \sqcup E$ of $\mathcal{A}$ where $E = T(a, b)$ with $\partial_E a = b$ and $\partial_E b = 0$.
 In our case, the Reidemeister I move introduces infinitely many Reeb chords along the dividing set, so we need infinitely many stabilization operations.
-This is Step 1 below.
 Then as in the proof of the Type IV(a) move, we use an analog of \cite[Lemma 8.2]{chekanov2002dga} and the discussion that follows to finish the proof.
-This is Step 2 below.

 \begin{lemma} Again denote by $(\mathcal{A}^-, \partial^-)$ and $(\mathcal{A}', \partial')$ the DGA before and after the move, respectively.
 One can perform infinitely many stabilization operations on $\mathcal{A}'$ so that $\mathcal{A}'$ is tame isomorphic to $\mathcal{A}^-$. \end{lemma}